A splitting theorem for capillary graphs under Ricci lower bounds: Abstract

 \section{Abstract}

-In this paper, we study capillary graphs defined on a domain $\Omega$ of a complete Riemannian manifold, where the graph of $u \in C^2(\overline{\Omega})$ is said to be capillary if it has constant mean curvature and locally constant Dirichlet and Neumann conditions on $\partial \Omega$.
-Our main result is a splitting theorem both for $\Omega$ and for $u$ under mild geometric conditions, in particular, requiring bounds only on the Ricci curvatures of $\Omega$ and $M$.
-As a corollary, we classify all capillary graphs over domains that are globally Lipschitz epigraphs or slabs in $M = N \times \R$, where $N$ has slow volume growth and non-negative Ricci curvature.
-The proof hinges on a new geometric Poincar\'e formula and on a new gradient estimate for positive CMC graphs on manifolds with Ricci lower bounds, of independent interest.\footnote{MSC 2020: Primary 53C21, 53C42; Secondary 53C24, 58J65, 31C12, 31B05.\\ Keywords: overdetermined problem, capillarity, CMC graph, splitting theorem, minimal hypersurface.}
+In this paper, we study capillary graphs defined on a domain $\Omega$ of a complete Riemannian manifold, where a graph is said to be capillary if it has constant mean curvature and locally constant Dirichlet and Neumann conditions on $\partial \Omega$.
+Our main result is a splitting theorem both for $\Omega$ and for the graph function on a class of manifolds with nonnegative Ricci curvature.
+As a corollary, we classify capillary graphs over domains that are globally Lipschitz epigraphs or slabs in a product space $N \times \R$, where $N$ has slow volume growth and non-negative Ricci curvature.
+A technical core of the paper is a new gradient estimate for positive CMC graphs on manifolds with Ricci lower bounds.\footnote{MSC 2020: Primary 53C21, 53C42; Secondary 53C24, 58J65, 31C12, 31B05.\\ Keywords: overdetermined problem, capillarity, CMC graph, splitting, minimal hypersurface.}